SecretBase/react-boilerplate/README.md

 Boilerplate for myself.

-Please go and use create-react-app. much better.
+Please use `create-react-app` instead.
+Much better.

 ### Node